Digv06/Backend-dev/readme.md

 - To standardize the error message we use nodejs error class.
 We created functions like asyncHandler, apiError and apiResponse.
 To handle the errors and responses. asyncHandler is a helper file.

 - Create User and Video model in the models folder.
 - In the production grade app, mongodb uses mongodb aggregation pipeline.
 Therefore install package mongoose-aggregate-paginate-v2.
 This package is used to write the middleware, we are using plugin hook to aggregate the pipeline.
-Because of this packahge the project will become advance level.
+Because of this package the project will become advance level.
 - Install bcrypt (not bcryptjs) to hash the password and also JWT(JsonWebToken) both the packages are based on cryptography.
 - Use "pre" hook just before saving the data to encrypt the data. "pre" uses callback fn, don't use ()=>{}.
 Use function(next){}, always put next to flag
 - We use async bcoz the encryption method takes time.